Foresight is 2020: Predictions for smart buildings and IoT in 2020

 Artificial Intelligence (AI) and machine learning are powerful tools to make sense of data, consider our ideal outcomes, and build out processes to get those results.
 Right now, we have a lot of data, and we know the outcomes we want, but we don’t have a line that neatly connects the two, and certainly not one that accounts for all the possible variables.

-With sensors collecting information, AI can structure individual data points into a big picture view quickly, easily, and accurately, so that we can focus on more valuable tasks.
+With sensors collecting information, AI can structure individual data points into a big-picture view quickly, easily, and accurately, so that we can focus on more valuable tasks.

 Now, so far AI and machine learning have been treated like buzzwords.
-As the cutting-edge technology shifts more into the real world of our industry, though, I see it having profound effects on the way our buildings are managed (possibly not by humans).
+As cutting-edge technology shifts more into the real world of our industry, though, I see it has profound effects on the way our buildings are managed (possibly not by humans).
 We’ll see actual products using the power of AI and machine learning, rather than just talking superficially about “the power of AI.”

 As a side note, I’m particularly fascinated by autonomous vehicles, which are just around the corner but for a few lines of code.
 They’ll drastically change our world, not just on the roads but in our buildings too.

-Aging workforce
+Aging Workforce

 The aging workforce in building automation is an issue I first heard about when I co-founded Optigo almost eight years ago, and it still plagues the industry today.